lines64/Manifold-Markets-Converter/README.md

     - Make it work on other types of markets (YES/NO, Multiple Choice - Independent, markets with two answers)
     - Speed up the odds calculation
     - Add odds calculation for betting against the selection (NO option, currently only calculates for YES option)
+    - Add another option where user can change the default stake based on the size of the market

 ## Feedback